Page contents

 However, there is more to the city than you might expect, including breathtaking beaches, medieval castles, and mysterious islets.
 Aren’t you curious about Nafplio already?

 Read on to discover what there is to do in Nafplio, Greece.
-This guide to Nafplio will help you decide not only what to do but also where to stay, where to eat, and much more.
+This guide to Nafplio will help you decide what to do, where to stay, where to eat, and much more.

 The first place you must visit when arriving in Nafplio is arguably the most visited landmark in town, the Palamidi Castle, one of the most impressive castles in the country and the place that was number #1 on our Nafplio bucket list.

 Like many other fortresses in Greece, the castle was built during the Venetian rule of the country.
-This period lasted approximately 400 years (although the exact duration of the Venetian occupation changes dramatically from one area of the country to another).
+It lasted approximately 400 years (although the duration of the Venetian occupation changed dramatically from one area of the country to another).

 During the Venetian years, the Republic of Venice ordered the construction of hundreds of castles and fortresses to protect the coastal zones from the constant threat posed by the Ottoman Empire.
 In 1686, Nafplio saw the foundation of Palamidi, an impressive fortification standing more than 200 meters over the sea.